Ford Focus hatchback - MPG, running costs & CO2

 Ford Focus MPG & CO2

 The biggest fourth-generation Focus engine news is undoubtedly the introduction of cylinder deactivation on the EcoBoost petrol, with Ford claiming such technology has never previously appeared on a three-cylinder engine.
-It helps the smallest, 1.0-litre Focus to return fuel consumption of up to 50.4mpg.
-WLTP-rated CO2 emissions of this engine stand at 120g/km, for a reasonable Benefit-in-Kind (BiK) tax rating for company-car users.
+It helps the regular 123bhp version of the 1.0-litre Focus to return fuel consumption of up to 52.3mpg.
+WLTP-rated CO2 emissions of this engine stand at 121g/km, for a reasonable Benefit-in-Kind (BiK) tax rating for company-car users.

 Ford has the largest network of dealers and authorised workshops of any manufacturer in the UK, which is one of the reasons its cars are so popular.
 It also means that routine maintenance should be convenient, with a workshop in most big towns.
 Annual servicing is required, or every 12,500 miles if the latter occurs first.